 Update (Aug 2019) : Since posting this, there was news of some planned dramatic improvements about CF and Docker deployment, including with respect to licensing.
 For more, see my post, In brief: CF2020 to offer still-better deployment on Docker, cloud.

 Update (Nov 2020): Now that CF 2021 has been released, I’m sad to have to report that the licensing for Adobe CF as Docker has not changed.
 The links above to the FAQs go to pages which HAVE been updated to refer to Cf2021, but the sections on Docker licensing terms are unchanged from what I quoted above.
-Very sad to hear, when there had been acknowledgment of a change needed for practical containerized deployment.
-Oh well.
+(Confirmed also in Feb 2021.)
+That’s very sad to hear, when there had been acknowledgment in mid-2020 of a change needed for practical containerized deployment.
 Again, though, use for dev is free.
-Use for prod requires licensing like regular CF deployment.
+It’s just use for prod requires licensing, like with regular CF deployment.
 And maybe we may hear new info from Adobe in time, if somehow licensing for Docker use may change.